Sahil3537/chcek/README.md

 }

-  you can add text:"hi" also in payload
+  you can add text:"hi" also in payload# chcek